 All instructors participate in CCD’s Early Alert system.
 Your instructor may speak to you directly about his/her concerns regarding a number of possible issues, including absence, late or missing submissions, poor or high performance on assessments, etc. The electronic Early Alert (STEAR) system is designed to supplement this communication and allow instructors to request additional early intervention for students from a CCD advisor or specialist.
 The hope is to provide you the support you need to be successful.
 Therefore, if you are contacted by your assigned CCD advisor, please speak with him/her and follow up with your instructor to find out more about the nature of the alert, and the supports and services your instructor has recommended.

 CCD has a wealth of support services available to you to ensure your success and engagement as a student.
 For questions about learning resources, ways to get involved, leadership opportunities, crisis/counseling needs and many other resources, please talk with your assigned academic advisor.
 We look forward to getting you CONNECTED!

 - The Office of Student Life provides a food pantry for CCD students.
-Stop by Tivoli 309 and take up to six food items a week during the semester.
+Stop by the Tivoli Student Union, room 309 and take up to six food items a week during the semester.